linagn2011/TEK5410/README.md

 # TEK5410 final project
-### The final report can be found as a pdf in the "Project"-folder.
+### The final report pdf can be found in the "Project"-folder.